 What’s Your Money Philosophy

 What we’re talking about is having two opposing goals in your relationship.
 If you’re the one who wants to get out of debt, you’ve thought about strategies to pay off debt on your own.

 There are different types of savers out there.
-If you’re a saver, it could mean that you regularly track your spending, so you know exactly where your money is going.
-On the other hand, you could be a little more obsessive about saving, forgoing visits to the dentist to save more money.
+If you’re a saver, it could mean that you track your spending, so you know exactly where your money is going.
+But, you could be a little more obsessive about saving, forgoing visits to the dentist to save more money.

 As a saver, you most likely have money set aside as an emergency fund.
 You also most likely have a retirement account set up.

-While you may splurge from time to time, you’re more likely to plan ahead before doing so.
+While you may splurge from time to time, you’re more likely to plan before doing so.

 Spenders versus Savers